BCusack/Seon/README.md

 - A completed project
 - Static documents

+## Why I created this research space
+Sometimes I get a brain tick, an idea that needs to be explored.
+This is one of those ideas.
+I wanted to explore the concept of AI companionship and how it could evolve in the future.
+This is a living document that will evolve as the project evolves.

 ## White paper
 The white paper is a living document that will be updated as the project evolves.
 [Read the white paper](Whitepaper.md)